jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough/README.md

 # Azure Machine Learning service Walkthrough

-The goal of this series of labs is to introduce key components and features of Azure Machine Learning service.
-During the labs you will go through a full Machine Learning workflow from data preparation, through model training, to model operationalization.
+The goal of this series of labs is to introduce core features of Azure Machine Learning service and demonstrate how AML service can be used to orchestrate machine learning workflows.
+The labs  walk you through the key phases of a machine learning workflow: from data preparation, through model training, to model operationalization.

 ## Lab environment set up